almost-free/LearnKit/README.md

 Example
 -------

-In this example, we have a design matrix contains 5000 20x20 digits.
+In this example, we have a matrix that contains 5000 20x20 digits.
 Each 20x20 digit has been flattened into a row of 400 pixel intensities.
 We load it as such:

 	NSURL *matrixURL = [NSURL fileURLWithPath:matrixPath];
 	NSURL *matrixOutputURL = [NSURL fileURLWithPath:outputVectorPath];

-	LNKDesignMatrix *matrix = [[LNKDesignMatrix alloc] initWithBinaryMatrixAtURL:matrixURL
+	LNKMatrix *matrix = [[LNKMatrix alloc] initWithBinaryMatrixAtURL:matrixURL
 													 matrixValueType:LNKValueTypeDouble
 												   outputVectorAtURL:matrixOutputURL
 											   outputVectorValueType:LNKValueTypeUInt8
 														exampleCount:5000
 														 columnCount:400
 													addingOnesColumn:YES];

 Next, we set up a conjugate gradient optimization algorithm to train the neural network.

 	LNKOptimizationAlgorithmCG *algorithm = [[LNKOptimizationAlgorithmCG alloc] init];
 	algorithm.iterationCount = 400;

-Now we initialize a neural network classifier with our design matrix and optimization algorithm.
+Now we initialize a neural network classifier with our matrix and optimization algorithm.
 We also indicate the possible outputs are digits ranging from 1 to 10.

-	LNKNeuralNetClassifier *classifier = [[LNKNeuralNetClassifier alloc] initWithDesignMatrix:matrix
+	LNKNeuralNetClassifier *classifier = [[LNKNeuralNetClassifier alloc] initWithMatrix:matrix
 																	 implementationType:LNKImplementationTypeAccelerate
 																  optimizationAlgorithm:algorithm
 																				classes:[LNKClasses withRange:NSMakeRange(1, 10)]];
 	classifier.hiddenLayerCount = 1;
 	classifier.hiddenLayerUnitCount = 25;